crazzfeng/sendcloud-docs/docs/Data Analysis/statistics.md

       </td>

       <td>
-        Number of emails with Delivered, Soft Bounce, Address Format Error, Address Does Not Exist, Spam, and Sender/Recipient Rejected.
+        Number of emails that will be charged.
       </td>
     </tr>